awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-versioning.md

 To help you manage the development and use of individual message templates, Amazon Pinpoint supports versioning for all types of message templates\.
 Versioning provides a way for you to create a history of changes to a template—each version is a snapshot of a template at a certain point in time\.
 Versioning also provides a way for you to control the contents and settings of messages that use a template\.

 Each time you change a template, you can specify whether you want to save your changes as a new version of the template or as an update to the most recent, existing version of the template\.
 As you design, develop, and refine a template, each of these versions serves as a snapshot that can help you track the progress and status of the template\.
 That is to say, you can use versioning to store, track, and manage a template as it changes over time\.
 You can:
 + **Track the history of a template** – For each template, Amazon Pinpoint provides a list of versions of the template\.
-This list displays the name of each version and it indicates when each version was last changed\.
+This list displays the name of each version, and it indicates when each version was last changed\.
 The list is sorted in descending chronological order with the most recent version listed first\.
 + **View and compare versions of a template** – By using the version list, you can browse previous versions of a template\.
 If you choose a version from the list, Amazon Pinpoint displays the contents and settings that are stored in that version\.
 + **Restore a previous version of a template** – If you find issues in the most recent version of a template, you can open and edit a previous version that doesn't contain the issues\.
 You can then save that previous version as a new version of the template\.
 The new version then becomes the most recent version of the template\.

 You can also use versioning to control which version of a template can be used in messages\.
 You do this by designating a specific version as the *active version* of a template\.
 The *active version* is typically the version that's been most recently reviewed and approved for use in messages, depending on your organization’s workflow for developing and managing templates\.

 When you designate a version as the active version, you enable that version for use in messages\.
-As a template changes over time, you can subsequently designate a different version as the active version, and you can change that designation multiple times\.
+As a template changes over time, you can designate a different version as the active version, and you can change that designation multiple times\.

 **Topics**
 + [How Versioning Works](#message-templates-versioning-overview)